comp9447-team4/soar/services/WAF/README.md

 aws cloudformation delete-stack --stack-name waf-cloudfront

 ```
-Once aboe is complete we can delete the kinesis streams and the Lambda functions setup for logging and threat analysis.
+Once above step is complete we can delete the kinesis streams and the Lambda functions setup for logging and threat analysis.

 * ## How to run local tests
 Please refer to https://github.com/comp9447-team4/soar/blob/master/services/WAF/test_script/README.MD